 Read more: National Oceanic and Atmospheric Administration – What is Ocean Acidification?

-Warmer Oceans Are Disrupting Marine Life
+Warmer Oceans Are Reshaping Marine Ecosystems and Global Climate

 Read more: World Ocean Review – Oceans Under Threat